top of page

 What is a decommissioning bond for a solar project?

-A decommissioning bond for solar projects is a financial guarantee by the developer to cover the costs of dismantling and removing solar installations at the end of their life.
-This ensures the site can be restored to its original condition, protecting landowners and communities from potential abandonment or environmental hazards from obsolete solar infrastructure.
+A decommissioning bond for solar projects is a financial guarantee ensuring that the solar developer covers the costs of dismantling and removing solar installations at the end of their life.
+This bond helps with solar decommissioning cost estimates, ensuring the land is restored and preventing environmental risks from obsolete equipment.
+It protects landowners and communities from abandonment and ensures responsible end-of-life management for solar projects.

 Can solar panels go to landfills?